 Nachman’s films have also been seen on various television networks, including MSNBC, The Oprah Winfrey Network and PBS.
-In addition to her film work, Nachman is a guest journalism lecturer at Stanford University.

 Born and raised in New York, Nachman graduated from Trinity College in Hartford, Connecticut with a dual degree in Middle Eastern Studies and International Relations.
 She went on to earn a Master’s Degree from NYU in Broadcast Journalism.